SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 design information, or manually specify groups or batches for each sample.

  - Go to DESIGN.
  - Go to Designed Table Upload.
-Upload `info.txt`
+Upload `design.txt`
  - Verify that the header of the info file corresponds to the count file.
  - Choose the Separator : Space or the appropriate separator.
  - Verify on the Design Table Preview and submit design.